-Selected Problems in International Studies
+Selected Problems in International Studies: Intelligence in Action

-INTSTDS 4195H: Selected Problems in International Studies
+INTSTDS 4195: Selected Problems in International Studies: Intelligence in Action

 Class discussions, with several guest speakers, informal conferences, reading and research program arranged to meet the special needs of those enrolled.
 Honors section available to students enrolled in honors program or by permission of instructor.